Legatum: Support to other entities and schemes

 As of 2014, Legatum had invested around US$80 million in 1,440 projects in 107 countries.
+In 2023, the private investment firm also invested $10m of risk capital in SDG Outcomes Fund – a fund developed by UBS Optimus Foundation and Bridges Outcomes Partnerships to fund projects targeting UN sustainable development goals (SDGs) in health, education, economic empowerment, and the environment.

-Legatum is funder of the Alliance for Responsible Citizenship, a conservative conference affiliated with Jordan Peterson that brings together representatives from fossil fuel companies and right-wing figures.
+In 2023, Legatum co-founded the Alliance for Responsible Citizenship, an international conference alongside Jordan Peterson, Sir Paul Marshall, and Baroness Philippa Stroud, that brings together conservative thought leaders, politicians, and activists.

 Development

 Legatum Foundation is the development arm of Legatum and invests in community-based organizations and projects around the world to help the poorest and most marginalized people and populations in society.

+From 2015 to 2025, Legatum states that its flagship initiatives – the END Fund, the Freedom Fund, and the Luminos Fund – have mobilised more than US$1bn for health, education, and economic development.

+Luminos Fund

-In 2015, Legatum established the Luminos Fund, a private donor philanthropic fund designed to develop and scale initiatives which promote education by helping out-of-school children get back to school.
+In 2016, Legatum established the Luminos Fund, a private donor philanthropic fund designed to develop and scale initiatives which promote education by helping out-of-school children get back to school.
 The 2020 expansion of the Speed School Programme to Ethiopia was funded by the Foundation.
 During the coronavirus pandemic of 2020, Luminos worked with Syrian refugees to offer educational support and therapeutic interventions for school-aged children.
 By February 2020, the Luminos Fund had provided education for 132,611 children in Ethiopia, Lebanon and Liberia, whose access had been limited due to conflict, discrimination or poverty.

+In 2025, Legatum recommitted $10 million to help expand access to accelerated learning programmes for out-of-school children in sub-Saharan Africa and the Middle East.

+END Fund

 Legatum founded the END Fund in 2012 to co-ordinate and support programmes to treat neglected tropical diseases.
 Legatum first started funding NTD work in 2006, after Legatum partner Alan McCormick visited Professor Alan Fenwick (Professor of Tropical Parasitology) at Imperial College London, who in turn had founded the Schistosomiasis Control Initiative in 2002.
 It has since led to Legatum investing over $10m in efforts to eliminate NTDs.

+Since 2018, the END Fund has administered the Reaching the Last Mile Fund (RLMF), in collaboration with Sheikh Mohamed bin Zayed Al Nahyan and the Bill & Melinda Gates Foundation.
+The fund supports programmes to eliminate river blindness and lymphatic filariasis (LF).

+The END Fund has also supported lymphatic filariasis elimination programmes through work with the Pan American Health Organization (PAHO) in Guyana.
+Since 2019, the END Fund has contributed US$1.2 million to PAHO.